 Let’s Get Technical

 While there are still many studies to be done and results to be reported, BCM-95 – a highly-absorbent form of curcumin, which is the active ingredient in turmeric root – has been clinically proven to help temporarily relieve minor pain.
 When used at a dosage of 2 grams per day, volunteers participated in the study without any mild adverse reactions.
 To try BCM-95 out for yourself, we recommend CuraMed and other daily supplements from Terry Naturally.
 And as always, we’re proud to provide you with free shipping anywhere in the U.S.

-The information herein on "Turmeric Root Side Effects" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Turmeric Root Side Effects" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)